Virtual Console: Library history

 Games from several new past consoles were added during 2008: Master System on February 26, 2008, for Japan's Virtual Console; Commodore 64 support was added on March 28, 2008, for Europe's Virtual Console. and MSX support was added on May 27, 2008, for Japan's Virtual Console.

 On February 23, 2009, the first three Commodore 64 titles (International Karate, The Last Ninja and Pitstop II) were added to the North America Virtual Console for the first time.

 On March 25, 2009, simultaneously with Nintendo's Keynote Speech at Game Developers Conference, Nintendo launched 'Virtual Console Arcade', launching with four titles, Mappy, The Tower of Druaga, Star Force and Gaplus.

 On February 4, 2011, Sega announced that a Virtual Console release of Puyo Puyo, released in Japan in Spring 2011, is the first Virtual Console to feature Wi-Fi support for online multiplayer.

-The Wii Shop Channel has functionality to allow games to be updated.
-This has been used four times so far to update Military Madness, Star Fox 64/Lylat Wars, Kirby 64: The Crystal Shards (in North America and Europe), and Mario Kart 64 (in Europe and Australia).
-Several NES and SNES games released before March 30, 2007, have also been given updates in Europe and Australia to fix previous problems with the Wii component cables.
-These updates are free of charge to those who have downloaded a previous version of the game.
+The Wii Shop Channel had functionality to allow games to be updated.
+This was used to update Military Madness, Star Fox 64/Lylat Wars, Kirby 64: The Crystal Shards (in North America and Europe), and Mario Kart 64 (in Europe and Australia).
+Several NES and SNES games released before March 30, 2007 were also given updates in Europe and Australia to fix previous problems with the Wii component cables.
+These updates are free of charge to those who purchased a previous version of the game.

-In later years, some games have been removed from the service due to their licenses expiring, namely R-Type and Teenage Mutant Ninja Turtles, among others.
-The three Donkey Kong Country SNES games produced by Rare were unknowingly withdrawn.
-Since Nintendo retains the rights to these games, the reason for their removal remained unknown, however, they have since been released on the Wii U eShop and were also added back to the Wii Shop Channel around the same time as well.
+In later years, some games were removed from the service due to their licenses expiring, namely R-Type and Teenage Mutant Ninja Turtles, among others.
+The three Donkey Kong Country SNES games produced by Rare were withdrawn for unknown reasons despite Nintendo retaining the rights to them, and were later reinstated after being added to the Wii U eShop.
 Sonic the Hedgehog and its sequel Sonic the Hedgehog 2 were both removed in Japan in 2012.
-While the games returned to the Wii Shop Channel in 2013, they were removed yet again on October 30, 2015, on the Japanese Wii Shop Channel and Xbox Live Arcade in that region while the 3D Classics versions ported by M2 are still available on the Nintendo 3DS for download via the 3DS eShop.
-However, both North America and Europe still have both games available to download on the Wii Shop Channel and Xbox Live Arcade.
+While the games returned to the Wii Shop Channel in 2013, they were removed yet again on October 30, 2015, on the Japanese Wii Shop Channel and Xbox Live Arcade in that region while the 3D Classics versions ported by M2 were still available on the Nintendo 3DS for download via the 3DS eShop.
+However, the games would remain available in both North America and Europe on the Wii Shop Channel and Xbox Live Arcade.
 While these and other removed titles can no longer be found or purchased from the Shop Channel, they remain available to those who have purchased them prior to their removal.
+Wii mini lacks digital distribution.
 Such users may still re-download them on their Wii consoles and even transfer them to a Wii U system using the "system transfer" tool.
 Any Wii Virtual Console titles can be transferred to the Wii U and played via its Wii Mode.